grate-driver/grate/Vertex-Shader-ISA.md

 |                       2 | A0.z      |
 |                       3 | A0.w      |

 Address register A0.xyzw can be pushed/popped to the stack with a PUSHA/POPA scalar and vector operations.
 Simultaneous and identical scalar-vector push/pop operation within one instruction results into only one push/pop actually being performed, while simultaneous and non-identical into the no-op.
-Maximum depth of the stack is 8.

 ## Constant registers
 To multiplex source register rA/rB/rC to constant, its type needs to be set to "constant" and bitfield "constant fetch index" (in range of 0..1023) pointed to the required constant.